 The constitution outlines general equal rights for all people, but those rights are not always respected.
-Indigenous people, who comprise 3 percent of the population, continue to face discrimination, particularly in regard to land rights and access to basic services.
-Costa Ricans of African descent have also faced discrimination in access to healthcare, education, and employment.
+Indigenous people, who compose 3 percent of the population, continue to face discrimination, particularly in regard to land rights and access to basic services.
+Costa Ricans of African descent have also faced discrimination in health care, education, and employment.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 13 / 16

 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 4 / 4